nkbt/react-debounce-input/README.md

 *NOTE* if `onKeyDown` callback prop was present, it will be still invoked transparently.

+#### `onlyNotifyOnUserInput`: PropTypes.bool (default: false)

+Notification of current value will not occur if the props value changes it, it will only occur due to user input.

 #### Arbitrary props will be transferred to rendered `<input>`

 ```js